YaoleiQi/DSCNet/README.md

 # Dynamic Snake Convolution based on Topological Geometric Constraints for Tubular Structure Segmentation

+[Sorry]Our server has had some problems recently, so the upload of the code needs to be delayed for 1-2 weeks, thank you very much for your attention, we will synchronize the open-source 3D pre-training parameters for tubular structure data!!
+Thank you for your understanding!

 [NEWS!]This paper has been accepted by **<font color="blue">ICCV 2023</font>**!

 [NOTE!!]The code will be gradually and continuously opened!